gmanstewart01/Blog/Instructions/README.md

 <br>

-In the header function, you are calling on your global session variable and printing it to the browser.
+In the header function, the echo command calls on your global session variable and prints it to the browser.
 In the second paragraph tag, you are creating a reference attribute that will redirect users to `page2.php`

 <br>
 Your welcome.php file should look something like this: